fractalcells/ansible-iocage/README.md

 ansible-iocage
 ==============

-iocage module for ansible.
+[iocage](https://github.com/iocage/iocage) module for ansible.
 Based on https://github.com/fractalcells/ansible-iocage

+For now, works with sh version of iocage. working with new python version is planned :)

 release is host's one if not specified